 From Baby to Big Kid: Month 34

 The everyday conversations you have with your verbal and curious almost-3-year-old deepen the relationship between the two of you.
-Browse the information and links below to see what your little one is experiencing and learning during his or her thirty-fourth month.
+Browse the information and links below to see what your little one is experiencing and learning this month.

 In this resource

 What It’s Like for You

 Esther was walking with her daughter, Miriam, age 34 months: When we got to the corner, Miriam poked her head out of her stroller, pointed to the sign and said, Mama, it says STOP!
 I almost fell over.
 I know she’s not ‘reading’ but it was amazing to me that she had figured out that those red signs and white letters had a meaning, and the meaning was to stop.
 It’s incredible how much she’s putting together on her own.